Test in production without watermarks.

 }

-In this article, we looked at how Java opens an existing PDF document and splits a PDF file into multiple PDF's using the IronPDF Library.
+This article explored how a Java program opens an existing PDF document and splits a PDF file into multiple PDFs using the IronPDF Library.

-You can use IronPDF in production for free, and can be licensed for commercial use.
+You can use IronPDF in production for free, and it can be licensed for commercial use with flexible options.
 The IronPDF Lite package starts at $749.